I Thought I Was Done Changing Careers. I Was Wrong.

 Where We Are Now

-My interest and passion began to sharpen when I discovered what I think are flashing warning signs.
-After nearly a hundred years of “success,” data is now showing yield stagnation.
-Currently, between 24% to 39% of global cropland is showing yield plateaus; in other areas, they are still being maintained, but at a slowing rate.
-Most concerning is that in certain areas, yields are actually dropping despite the increased inputs.
+My interest and passion began to sharpen as my research into water and minerals led me to what I can only describe as flashing warning signs.
+After nearly a hundred years of “success,” the data is now showing yield stagnation.
+Between 24% and 39% of global cropland is exhibiting yield plateaus; elsewhere, yield increases are being maintained, but at a slowing rate.
+Most concerning, and what I consider the loudest warning signal, is that in some regions yields are now declining despite increased inputs.

-Further, biological simplification abounds, with the dominance of monocrops, thus leading to a loss of resilience and even buffering capacity.
+Further, biological simplification abounds with the dominance of monocrops, leading to a loss of resilience and even buffering capacity.

 Basically, the more fertilizer used, the smaller the yield gains, meaning that “nitrogen efficiency” is dropping in many systems.
 Earth’s agriculture has now shifted from an immensely productive system to a “compensatory” one, and, in some areas, it is failing to even do that.

 Is there any hope on the horizon?
-Yes, but, as you will learn, not in the areas where most are focusing their hope, meaning the growing interest in regenerative farming, regenerative agriculture, precision agriculture, and/or alternative inputs to improve soil biology or reduce existing inputs.
-These are great, but they won't go as far as we need.
+Yes, but, as you will learn, not in the areas where most are placing it: regenerative agriculture, precision agriculture, and alternative inputs aimed at improving soil biology or reducing existing inputs.
+These are important advances, but they do not go far enough upstream.

 You see, our water systems have entered a state of overt stress.
-We are seeing, unsurprisingly, that after 100 years, aquifer depletion is accelerating globally, and nitrate and salinity concentrations are rising, leading to a changing hydrogeochemistry.
+After a century of pressure, aquifer depletion is accelerating globally, while nitrate and salinity levels continue to rise, fundamentally altering hydrogeochemistry.

 The Solutions Being Proposed

-Before we get to my proposal for a path forward, I thought I would give a quick overview of what I discovered to be the current directions that various groups of scientific disciplines are proposing as possible ways to remediate, solve, or fix the current stats agriculture.’s agriculture.
+Before we get to my proposal for a path forward, I'll give a quick overview of the current directions various scientific disciplines are proposing to remediate, solve, or fix the current state of agriculture.

 The Soil Physics / Hydrology Camp

-Most mainstream scientists, such as Rattan Lal and Johan Six, along with the broader soil physics and hydrology field, are rightly focused on the idea that soil degradation and water dysfunction are tightly linked.
+Most mainstream scientists, such as Rattan Lal and Johan Six, as well as the broader soil physics and hydrology field, are rightly focused on the idea that soil degradation and water dysfunction are tightly linked.
 Their central observation is that as soil structure degrades, water infiltration declines, water retention becomes less stable, and the soil’s ability to store and deliver plant-available water is compromised.

 I am with them on this because productivity clearly declines when soil loses its ability to regulate water properly.
 Their proposed solution is to restore soil structure, primarily by increasing organic matter, improving aggregation, and reducing disturbance, thereby rebuilding the physical framework through which water moves and is retained.

-Where I think the framing remains incomplete is not in what they see, but in where they place causality.
+My take is that I disagree with where they place causality.
 Their emphasis is on repairing the soil as the primary lever, with water secondarily improving by restoring the condition of the soil it passes through.

 The Rhizosphere / Soil Biology Camp

-Within the field are notable scientists like Elaine Ingham, Jeff Lowenfels, and other rhizosphere ecology researchers, whose focus is on the problems with microbes' root exudates and biological signaling.
-Importantly, they also focus on water by recognizing that all of this dysfunction occurs in water films.
-Because yes, it is true that nutrients remain in the dissolved phase, optimal microbial signaling relates to water quality and compositions, and ultimately, that root uptake is water-mediated.
+Within this field are notable scientists like Elaine Ingham, Jeff Lowenfels, and other rhizosphere ecology researchers, whose focus is on the problems with microbes' root exudates and biological signaling.
+What I like is that they also focus on water by recognizing that all of this dysfunction occurs in water films.
+They clearly recognize that nutrients exist in the dissolved phase, microbial signaling depends on water quality and composition, and root uptake itself is fundamentally water-mediated.

-But here again, the solutions appear to focus on not on mediating the water, but on restoring microbial life, avoiding further chemical disruption, by instead increasing organic inputs.
-Ultimately, restoring the biological layer in water will again not but not directly address the water chemistry that is driving that biology.
+But here again, their solutions appear to focus not on mediating the water but on restoring microbial life and avoiding further chemical disruption by increasing organic inputs.
+Ultimately, restoring the biological layer that water enters will not directly address the water chemistry that is driving the disordered biology.

 The Hydrogeochemistry / Water Quality Camp

-This camp is, in my humble opinion, “circling the target.”
-I keep coming across stimulating insights from hydrogeochemists, environmental chemists, and groundwater scientists who are indeed sounding the alarm (and from whom I laid the foundation for the Geohydrological Shift Theory).
-They are clearly documenting the rising nitrate levels, increasing salinity, changing ion composition, and most importantly, redox shifts in aquifers
+This camp is the one that is most closely “circling the target.”
+To give credit where it is due, the literature from hydrogeochemists, environmental chemists, and groundwater scientists most grabbed my attention.
+They are the ones sounding the alarm the loudest (and from whom we laid the foundation for the Geohydrological Shift Theory).
+They are clearly documenting rising nitrate levels, increasing salinity, changing ion composition, and most importantly, redox shifts in aquifers.

-That is where I started from, which is their cumulative argument that water chemistry is changing at a planetary scale, and as importantly, they elucidate the consequence, which is it is the water which is affecting soil chemistry, plant uptake, and microbial processes.
+Their cumulative argument is that water chemistry is changing at a planetary scale, and, as importantly, they elucidate the consequence: such water will affect soil chemistry, plant uptake, and microbial processes.

-Because I want to help push the focus of the hydrogeochemistry field to study the potential of Themarox, although they are rightly measuring and describing critical changes to the water system, they; 1) are not framing it as we are attempting to, which is that it is the root (or main) cause of the widespread biological dysfunction the other fields are describing
+Thus, I want to help push the focus of the hydrogeochemistry field to study the potential of Themarox.
+Although they are rightly measuring and describing critical changes to the water system, they are not framing it as we are attempting to, which is that it is the root (or main) cause of the widespread biological dysfunction the other fields are describing.

-Basically, they stop at “water quality is degrading” but do not go on to say, “water chemistry is upstream of biological collapse.”
-Most importantly, they are not aware of what we believe is a mineral complex that can restore that water to a state which can remediate and even restore the downstream biologic consequences to a vitality not seen in decades or more.
+Right now, they are focused on reporting that “water quality is degrading,” but do not go on to say, “water chemistry is upstream of biological deterioration.”
+Most importantly, they are not aware that Themarox can restore that water to a state capable of reversing those downstream biological effects.

 The Regenerative Agriculture Practitioners

-Here, leading proponents like Gabe Brown and Ray Archuleta, among others, are also rightly observing a fascinating, and potentially complementary solution, namely that reduced inputs are actually leading to better outcomes, less pest pressure, more water retention in the soil, and ultimately, more resilient plants.
+Here, leading proponents like Gabe Brown and Ray Archuleta, among others, are also rightly proposing a potentially complementary solution, namely that reducing inputs can actually lead to better outcomes, less pest pressure, more water retention in the soil, and ultimately, more resilient plants.

 They often say, similar to the other fields, “Fix the soil, and everything else follows.”